 - Change the location of the Virtual Fence, so that the center is at the point where your pet is the most often.

-- Tractive GPS 2 only: enable the Enhance Position Accuracy feature under Settings in the app menu.
+- Tractive GPS 2 only: enable the Enhance Position Accuracy feature.
+Tap More > Settings to access this option.